-What began in a bowling alley over 40 years ago now extends across 33-acres in Fort Worth’s Cultural District.
-The UNTHSC currently includes over 400 faculty members, a staff of more than 1,400, and 750 part-time and adjunct faculty from other institutions and the community.
+What began in a bowling alley over 50 years ago now extends across 33-acres in Fort Worth’s Cultural District.
 We have undergone tremendous growth since 1970 with more plans in place to grow in the future.

 Green building design and construction promotes environmental, economic, and social benefits to our campus and community.
 The university is committing to build all new campus buildings with at least a Leadership in Energy and Environmental Design (LEED) Silver certification, and we aim to incorporate sustainable features in any new construction project.
 See some of our highlights below.

-The Medical Education and Training (MET) Building (above picture) is UNTHSC’s newest building and part of phase 1 of the master plan.
-It earned the UNT System its first LEED Gold certification by being designed and built using methods to improve energy and water efficiency, reduction of CO2 emissions, improved indoor air quality, and waste diversion.
+The MET, located at 1000 Montgomery Street, was build in 2010 and earned the UNT System its first LEED Gold certification by being designed and built using methods to improve energy and water efficiency, reduction of CO2 emissions, improved indoor air quality, and waste diversion.
 LEED is an internationally recognized program developed by the U.S. Green Building Council to provide third-party verification that a building was designed and built using practical and measurable green building design, construction, and operational methods.

 - 92.4% of the previous building’s construction was recycled